nvim-lua/kickstart.nvim/README.md

 ### Recommended Steps

 [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo
-(so that you have your own copy that you can modify) and then installing you can install to your machine using the methods above.
+(so that you have your own copy that you can modify) and then install.
+You can install it on your machine using the methods above.

 > **NOTE**
 > Your fork's url will be something like this: `https://github.com/<your_github_username>/kickstart.nvim.git`